magants/course-dbt-magants/dbt-greenery/models/README.md

     * On average, how many orders do we receive per hour?

     * On average, how long does an order take from being placed to being delivered?
+3 days, 22 hrs, 13 mins & 10 secs

+        select avg(delivered_at-created_at) from orders

     * How many users have only made one purchase?
 Two purchases?
+Three
-Three+ purchases?
+    + purchases?
 1-25, 2-22, >=3-81

         select count(order_id), user_id
         from orders